Installing with OAuth

 Waiting for a user to approve your requested scopes

-Prepare for the return of a user by listening for HTTP requests at whatever Redirect URL you specified in the above step.
+Prepare for the return of a user by listening for HTTP requests at whatever Redirect URL you specified.

 Exchanging a temporary authorization code for an access token

-If all goes well, a user goes through the Slack app installation UI and okays your app with all the scopes it requests.
-After that happens, Slack redirects the user back to your specified Redirect URL.
+If all goes well, a user goes through the Slack app installation and okays your app with all the scopes it requests.
+Then, Slack redirects the user back to your specified Redirect URL.

 Parse the HTTP request that lands at your Redirect URL for a code field.
 That's your temporary authorization code, which expires after ten minutes.
 Check the state parameter if you sent one along with your initial user redirect.
 If it doesn't match what you sent, consider the authorization a forgery.

-Now you just have to exchange the code for an access token.
-You'll do this by calling the oauth.v2.access method:
+Now, you just need to exchange the code for an access token.
+You'll do this by calling the oauth.v2.access method as follows:

 curl -F code=1234 -F client_id=3336676.569200954261 -F client_secret=ABCDEFGH https://slack.com/api/oauth.v2.access

-After you complete your access call, Slack sends you an HTTP request response containing an access token.
-It looks like this:
+Once you complete your access call, Slack sends you an HTTP request response containing an access token.
+It looks something like this:

 {